 To make a lock twist, you make two basic twists along the length of the balloon so you have four balloon segments.
 Since you have to keep a grasp on the two twists, it's best to make them fairly close together.
 Then bend one end of the balloon against the other end of the balloon so it is bent between your second and third balloon segments.
 Grab the two middle segments and twist them together (three times at least) isolating them from the rest of the balloon.

 Now the twists should be locked and secure.Continue to 5 of 7 below.

 05 of 07

-The fold twist (also called a loop twist) is a fundamental twist often used to make "ears" on animals and is the foundational twist in basic sword balloon animals.
+The fold twist (also called a loop twist) is a fundamental twist often used to make "ears" on animals and is the foundational twist in basic sword balloons.
 It is a lot like the lock twist, but your initial two twists are farther apart.
 You fold the longer middle segment in half so the two twists are aligned.
-Then you twist the at the two existing twists a few times.
+Then you twist the two existing twists a few times.
 Now you have a loop segment.

 06 of 07

 Dog balloon animals are the fundamental sculpture in the art of balloon animals.
-Many balloon animals such as the deer and giraffe are variations on the dog balloon animals.
-And you’ll find that the basics that you master when twisting dog balloon animals, will apply to more difficult balloon animals.
+Many balloon animals such as the deer and giraffe are variations on the dog.
+You’ll find that the basics you master when twisting dog balloon animals will apply to more difficult animals as well.

 07 of 07

 Once you've mastered the basic techniques and can easily make dog balloon animals, practice with other types of balloon animals, like monkeys or parrots, or try your hand at making swords, flowers, and hearts.